Part 2: Demonstrate

 - Sign up for a free p5.js editor account

-- Write your original code or copy and paste your Khan Academy code into the p5.js editor
+- Write your original code or copy and paste your Khan Academy code into the p5.js editor.
+To be considered for the class, your code must include:

 - DOUBLE CHECK YOUR WORK!!!